-Utility, Abstract Labour, or the Nomos?
+Utility, Abstract Labor, or the Nomos?

 But what if this belief is wrong?
 What if intrinsic equivalence does not exist?
-In order to know one way or the other, we need to be able to measure utils and labour values.
-We labour without relying on wages.
-And, so, in their empirical work they continue to use the official, neoclassical statistics, complete with its utilitarian, non-dialectical biases.
+In order to know one way or the other, we need to be able to measure utils and labor values.
+We also need to identify equilibrium (since equivalence does not work in disequilibrium).
+And, unfortunately, political economists have been able to do neither.7